US election: Early voting shines light on fight over voter suppression | DW | 20.10.2020

 Read more: 'They don't want us here': Native Americans struggle to vote in US election

-"It's a legacy of knowing that this system in place is not designed to honor and embrace your right to vote, but is systematically working through different ways to stop it."
+"It's a legacy of knowing that this system in place is not designed to honor and embrace your right to vote, but is systematically working through different ways to stop it," she said.

-For Republicans, however, the long waits are the result of pandemic measures like social distancing, and poor planning.
+For Republicans, however, the long waits are the result of pandemic measures like physical distancing, and poor planning.

 "This idea that there's voter suppression going on today is just a myth — a narrative myth created by certain folks to explain why they lose elections," Hans von Spakovsky, a senior legal fellow at the conservative Heritage Foundation and Republican lawyer, told DW.
 "There are long lines because people are making the mistake of voting early rather than voting on election day when there are many more polling places open."

 Still, in recent years, 10% of polling locations have been closed across Georgia, according to ProPublica.
-And in a state with a long history of racial discrimination, such steps raise concern.
+And in a state with a long history of racial discrimination, such steps have raised concerns.

 Read more: God and the Earth: Evangelical take on climate change